collective/collective.portlet.usertrack/README.txt

 =======

 * User tracking does not work in sites which use multiple ZEO clients.
-The list of active users is only kept in the memoery of the ZEO client processing the request, so other clients will not see any activity.
+The list of active users is only kept in the memory of the ZEO client processing the request, so other clients will not see any activity.